eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 * [retrieve](#retrieve-connection)
 * [delete](#delete-connection)

-A "modify" is currently not available, use delete + create in order to modify existing connections.
+A "modify" is currently not available, use delete and create in order to modify existing connections.

 ### Create connection